danielrriggs/danielrriggs.github.io/content/Thought Control Meditations.md

 Now that we're grounded ourself in awareness of thoughts, we're going to practice bringing thoughts - the skill of thinking about one thing, then a second thing, third, fourth, fifth thing, etc.

-We're going to start to develop a relationship between the [[indriya|Indriya]]s and the thoughts that we have.
+We're going to start to develop a relationship between the [[Indriya|Indriya]]s and the thoughts that we have.

 Go to a setting where there are many things your senses can engage with (example - a park bench - a place with lots of sensory input).
 If you're at home, you can move back from your computer so that you can see the whole room.